404src/exocore/_articles/ccna-summary.md

 There are some limitations to standard IPsec:

-IPsec doesn't support broadcast and multicast traffic, only unicast.
+IPsec doesn't support **broadcast and multicast traffic**, only **unicast**.
 This means that routing protocols such as OSPF can't be used over the tunnels, because they rely on multicast traffic.
-- This can be solved with 'GRE over IPsec'
+- This can be solved with (('GRE over IPsec'(())
 - GRE (Generic Routing Encapsulation) creates tunnels like IPsec, however it does not encrypt the original packet, so it is not secure.
-- However, it has the advantage of being able to encapsulate a wide variety of Layer 3 protocols as well as broadcast and multicast messages.
+- However, it has the advantage of being able to encapsulate a wide variety of Layer 3 protocols, including **broadcast** and **multicast** messages.
 - To get the flexibility of GRE with the security of IPsec, 'GRE over IPsec' can be used.
 - The original packet will be encapsulated by a GRE header and a new IP header, and then the GRE packet will be encrypted and encapsulated within an IPsec VPN header and new IP header.
+- GRE can tunnel traffic from one network to another without requiring the transport network to support the network protocols in use at the tunnel source or tunnel destination.
+- Because the focus of GRE is to transport many different protocols, it has very limited security features.
+- By contrast IPsec has strong data confidentiality and data integrity features but it can transport only IP traffic.
+GRE over IPsec combines the best features of both protocols to securely transport any protocol over an IP network.

 ![](/images/GREoverIPsec.png)